CogStack/cogstack-platform-toolkit/docs/observability/get-started/quickstart.md

 This is the end of this quickstart tutorial, that enables probing availability of endpoints.

 For the next steps we can:
+- Look deeper into the observability dashboards, on [Dashboards Userguide](./userguide-tutorial.md)
 - Productionise our deployment to enable further features
 - Configure *Telemetry* like VM memory usage, and Elasticsearch index size, by running Exporters
 - Enable *Alerting* based on our availability and a defined Service Level Objective (SLO)
 - Setup further *Probing* of our running services to get availability metrics
-- Look further into the available dashboards
 - Fully customize the stack with our own dashboards, recording rules and metrics